LKField/mdef/docs/term2/extended.md

 ## Playing with Modmatrix

 Next we played around individually with [Modmatrix](https://modmatrix.app/){:target="_blank"}, to experiment with different types of AI prompting for prototyping.
-It has various input options like photo, text, audio (which I didn't use because I didn't want to enable microphone permissions if I could avoid it) and some output options like photo, text, CAD and perhaps more that I have forgotten.
+It has various input options like image upload, webcam photo, text, and audio (which I didn't use because I didn't want to enable microphone permissions if I could avoid it) and some output options like image, text, audio, and CAD.

 I tried a few different inputs and outputs, check out my musings below